brianc020801/INFO-201_Assignment-1/README.md

 For this section, please write 2-3 sentences for each of the reflections below:

 - How was the dataset collected and who collected the data?

+  The dataset was collected by an organization called Count Love.
+The dataset was good with just a few mistakes such as the state abbreviation not uniformly capitalized for all the dataset.

 - What assumptions does the dataset make?
 List atleast two assumptions you identified.
 For inspiration, check out this [blog post](https://towardsdatascience.com/check-your-assumptions-about-your-data-20be250c143) that describes one method for identifying data assumptions.
 - What data is missing from the dataset?
 Think about if there are any data points you would have liked to have seen in the dataset.